megascatterbomb/mega_mod/README.md

 ## Zombie Infection

-Zombie Infection is a promising gamemode, however the implementation and recent balance changes.
+Zombie Infection is a promising gamemode, however the implementation leaves a lot to be desired in my opinion.
+Notably, the long respawn times for the Zombies result in long periods of time without any fighting.
+Rounds tend to drag on and on, and the variablity of round and respawn times results in an inconsistent experience.

 - Consistent round and respawn times to improve the gamemode's pacing.
   - Round time always starts at, and can never exceed, 2 minutes.